Search This Blog

 The second is equally as simple: Why did they throw their stuff around but take nothing or damage anything?
 Unless it was to send some sort of message, you’d think that this would be a case of robbery.
 However, just rummaging around before buggering off isn’t what I would expect anyone to do.
 Not unless the robbers got the wrong target, but how on Earth would you get the wrong target in a ghost town?
 Unless you’re the world’s worst robbers, and we’re trying to pull a heist that started back in the 19th century.

 I can only think of two answers for both questions.
 The first is that a homeless person was residing there.
-However, I imagine if that were the case, then there would be some sign of habitation when Andy and his friends got there.
+However, I imagine that if were the case, then there would be some sign of habitation when Andy and his friends got there.
 Given Andy never mentioned such signs, I doubt that’s the case.

 The only other solution I can think of is that it was a prankster.
 This has its own problems; however, the main one is that I feel this would be a really strange prank to pull.
 It also lacked any payoff—at least in the sense that the pranksters wouldn’t get to see the reactions.
 Unless they were camping nearby or had been waiting in hiding for the group to get back.